Soccer-Burnley edge 1-0 past Huddersfield in Kompany's Championship debut

 Maatsen slotted home in the 18th minute to give his side their first win after their six-year spell in the top flight came to an end last season.

-Burnley's line-up underwent drastic changes during the close season after several players left to continue playing in the Premier League.
+Burnley's line-up underwent drastic changes during the close season as several players left to remain in a top-flight league, including winger Dwight McNeil and defenders Ben Mee and Nathan Collins who stayed in the Premier League.

+"I keep saying, on any given day, give me hard work and attitude and I'll take that above talent and that's what Burnley is," Kompany told Sky Sports after the match.

+"We're not there, don't get me wrong, but it's one step in the right direction, showing what we could do."

-Former Manchester City skipper Kompany joined the club in June after leaving Belgian side Anderlecht.
+Former Manchester City skipper Kompany joined the club in June after leaving Belgian side Anderlecht, who sealed European qualification after a third-place finish and reached the Cup final under his lead.

 ((silvia.recchimuzzi@tr.com; +48 58 769 66 95;))